Our First Book is Available for Purchase!

 We are extremely proud and excited to announce that our first book is now available for purchase!
 The Pathfinder: The Shoe That Built the Cordwainer Shop provides step-by-step instructions for creating your own pair of Pathfinder shoes at home.
-Contact us to order your copy!
+Contact us to order your copy for $35 plus shipping!

 Make your own shoes with this step-by-step guide written by artisan Molly Grant of the Cordwainer Shop in Deerfield, New Hampshire.
 Molly’s guide takes readers through the process of creating the Pathfinder shoe, a style created by Cordwainer Shop founder Edward Mathews in the 1920s that is completely stitched together by hand.
 Along the way, the story of the Cordwainer Shop’s nearly 100-year history is relayed through text and historical photographs and documents.

 Make your own Custom Handmade Leather Shoes!

 The Cordwainer Shop specializes in 4-day shoemaking workshops at the Deerfield, New Hampshire shop and at craft schools around the country.
 Give us a few days of your time and we will take you step by step through the process of creating custom handmade leather shoes for your unique feet.